Social Identity Theory: Status and Identity in International Relations

 Social creativity will be preferred when a state perceives that the existing hierarchy is stable and/or legitimate.
 The best evidence that the status hierarchy is stable would be admissions by the elite that the existing order was unlikely to change in the near future.
 More indirect evidence would be the absence of ideological challenges to the status quo distribution of power and influence.
 Indicators that a state is pursuing social creativity include advocacy of new international norms, regimes, institutions, or a developmental model.

 Social identity theory is therefore more complex than is conventionally believed.
 For example, status differences do not invariably lead to in-group favoritism.
 There is a reality constraint, whereby lower-status groups acknowledge that the dominant group is superior on status-related dimensions (Ellemers et al., 1997; Poppe & Linssen, 1999).
 Moreover, groups do not invariably compete for status.
-Lower-status groups may accept their position if they regard the status hierarchy as legitimate or stable (Ellemers, Wilke, & van Knippenberg, 1993; Spears, 2008).
+Lower-status groups may accept their position if they regard the status hierarchy as legitimate or stable (Ellemers et al., 1993; Spears, 2008).
 Such was the case for minority groups within the United States, until they perceived that the conditions were changing and there was an opportunity to improve their situation.

 SIT differs from other standard theories of international relations in its explanation for state behavior.
 Neorealism strongly argues that competition between states is over relative power, not status.
 In an anarchic system where any state is a potential foe, and all states must rely on themselves for protection, only superior power counts (Gilpin, 1981; Waltz, 1979).
-While social competition may produce behavior that resembles power maximization, the difference is that the social identify theory can explain why great powers also engage in nonaggressive, constructive, “responsible” behavior, failing to take advantage of opportunities for aggrandizement.
+While social competition may produce behavior that resembles power maximization, the difference is that social identity theory can explain why great powers also engage in nonaggressive, constructive, “responsible” behavior, failing to take advantage of opportunities for aggrandizement.
 The social creativity strategy of SIT explains why states may seek preeminence in “softer” areas such as diplomatic initiatives or institution building.
 Most varieties of realism suggest that a state’s ambitions will grow in line with its capabilities (Gilpin, 1981, p.
 106), but SIT predicts that accommodation by the higher-status states of the other’s status claims will elicit constructive “status quo” behavior even if its military and economic capabilities continue to grow.
+Rohan Mukherjee (2022) found that rising powers (United States, Japan, India, China) are more likely to cooperate with existing norms if international institutions are open and procedurally fair.
 Conversely, status humiliations are expected to push an aspiring power in the opposite direction of hostile and belligerent behavior.
 Neorealists might argue that much status seeking by states is instrumental to the achievement of economic prosperity and power.
 More research is needed to determine if this criticism is valid.
 Nevertheless, achieving and maintaining great power status can be costly to a state’s finances and security, raising questions about whether status is merely a means to another end, as opposed to an intrinsic value.

 Constructivists view leaders as socialized by discourse and practice, with the result that elites cannot willingly select an identity among available alternatives.
 Identities are not a product of rational choice but are embedded in the social structure and prevailing discourse (Hopf, 2012, pp. 18–22).
 Foreign policy identities emerge and are reinforced through diplomatic practice and discourse (Wendt, 1992).
 In contrast, SIT suggests that national elites may object to their treatment by other states and adopt an identity management strategy.
 States do not always see themselves as others do.
 A major difference with constructivist approaches is that SIT is a theory of “group freedom” in which lower-status groups can select ways to improve their image and sense of self-worth—for example, through reframing a negative characteristic as positive by finding a new dimension of comparison or by challenging the position of the dominant group (Billig, 2002).